yogitasn/GuidedCapPipelineOrchestration/README.md

 <hr/>

-1. Create a Databricks cluster (7.3 LTS) and notebook and run the below code to mount the raw data files from Azure Blob Container to DBFS
+1. Create a Databricks cluster (7.3 LTS) and notebook and run the below code to mount the raw data files from Azure Blob Container to DBFS:

 ```
 storageAccountName = ""